 I needed to get it cleaned out and organized, but I didn’t have the time or space to empty the entire room and start fresh.
 I needed a plan that allowed me to take it one bite-size piece at a time.

-5 Simple Steps to Organize Any Space
+5 Steps To Organize Any Space

 There are many different approaches to organizing.
 This one makes it possible to organize an entire room or just a space within that room.

 Use these steps in the following order and you’re on your way to easily organize any space.

 - Make a List of the Problems

 - Get it Done

 You’re thinking ‘Nice Tanya, but how and what do I do for each step?
 Stay with me, I’ll give you all the details.